delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Big O notation only represents how long an algorithm can take but sometimes we care about the memory (space complexity) of an algorithm too.

+I read somewhere that if you have a for loop and another for loop nested inside of that for loop (2 for loops) then it's likely to be n^2.
+3 for loops is n^3.

-There are other forms of measuring algorithm time complexity such as Big Theta which is the least (smallest) amount of time an algorithm takes.
+There are other forms of measuring algorithm time complexity such as Big Theta which is the least (smallest)amount of time an algorithm takes.

 <a name="big-o-cheatsheet"><a>
 ## Cheatsheet